litenby/youtube-trivia-bot/README.md

 If you have multiple google ID's it's important to keep an eye on the upper right to make sure it doesn't switch to another one while doing these steps
+### 2. Find Your LiveChatID
-2) find the livechatid for the live stream chat using the Youtube API Console (Live stream must be created first) Each livestream chat has a unique id.
+find the livechatid for the live stream chat using the Youtube API Console (Live stream must be created first) Each livestream chat has a unique id.
 You can get this id using the Youtube API Console.
 Make sure you are logged in to youtube with the channel owner's account In API Explorer click